remiscarlet/mmd-foo/projects/Eru_Kimiiro_ni_Somaru/README.md

 - Need to watch whole thing through more rather than AB repeating small sections.
 Losing sight of overall feel by tunnel visioning.

 ### Issues:
-- 2:03, work on smoothing that head movement a bit more
 - Middle section in general feels a bit restless.
 Use more no motion or minimal motion shots.
 - First section has a lot of excessively fast zooms
-- 0:08, I don't think legs bend like that.
-- なんか微妙に赤い。,

 ### Subtitle notes:
 - Some kind of interesting kfx for rhythmically interesting parts?